Fearsome Tales for Fiendish Kids: Death By Chocolate

-Well'ard Willard
+Well 'Ard Willard

 Science nerds are the most shunned people in his school, so Willard left his science interests at home and spends schooltime pretending to be the most talented, namedropping, and globetrotting boy in the world.
-Younger students are in awe of his lies and envy Willard's interesting life, but are terrified of disappointing him; he got the nickname "Well'ard Willard" because he never smiled around anyone.
+Younger students are in awe of his lies and envy Willard's interesting life, but are terrified of disappointing him; he got the nickname "Well 'Ard Willard" ("well hard" meaning "very tough") because he never smiled around anyone.
 One Friday lunchtime, Willard asks his audience whether they had stolen something.
 Some students struggle to find an impressive answer to not embarrass themselves, but Willard scoffs at every confession, revealing that he stole the Sun.
 Through the crowd of impressed murmurs, a girl named Felicity calls him a liar and points out the sun is still in the sky.
 Willard claims he is telling the truth and that "the sun" she is referring to is a model he made.
 Felicity continues to accuse him of lying and the crowd disperses, realising Willard was not as interesting as they had believed for so long.
 In fear of losing his audience, Willard agrees to prove it and show everyone on Monday.

 Willard plans to capture the sun in a similar way to the burning glass technique.
 Despite basing a reputation on far-fetched lying in school, he struggles to lie to his mother on the spot but she does not notice and allows him to borrow empty jam jars.
 Willard takes the jars and his telescope to a sunny field and captures sunbeam particles by angling the telescope's magnifying end towards the sun and placing the jars underneath the eyepiece, which he examines under his microscope back in his bedroom.
 He continues the process throughout the weekend until the entirety of the sun is hiding in jam jars under his bed.
 When Willard was out of earshot, his parents frequently refer to newspaper reports about worldwide scientists' growing concerns over the shrinking sun, comment on the early sunsets, and his boiling hot bedroom.